 The Cochrane Musculoskeletal Group (CMSG), a specialized group of researchers, health-care professionals and consumer representatives, belongs to the Cochrane Collaboration, an international organization that prepares, maintains and promotes reviews of the effects of health care treatments.

 The CMSG produces reliable, up-to-date reviews of interventions for the prevention, treatment or rehabilitation of musculoskeletal disorders in the form of systematic reviews.
 Each systematic review is a synthesis of all known published controlled clinical trials and gives the best estimate of health benefits and side effects of a particular therapy.

 The Campbell International Development Coordinating Group is an international

 network of researchers, policy makers and practitioners who are interested in

 systematic reviews for better evidence-based international development policy and

 practice.
 The Group prepares, updates and disseminates systematic reviews of high

 policy-relevance with a dedicated focus on social and economic development

 The Outcome Measures in Rheumatology (OMERACT) initiative is an informal international network of working groups and gatherings interested in outcome measurement across the spectrum of rheumatology intervention studies.

-OMERACT 11 will be held at Pinehurst in North Carolina from 13 - 18 May 2012.
+OMERACT 12 will be held in Budapest, Hungary from 7 - 10 May 2014.
 Please see website for more information.